joncrain/munkireport-postman-collection/README.md

 | {{serial_number}} | Example of serial number to call                   | C02000QWFVH6      |

 ## Getting Started

 After the collection has been imported and valid values have been defined for the variables, the Authentication request should be called to create a cookie for the MunkiReport instance.
 Additional requests should be able to use this session.

+## Troubleshooting

+You may need to disable the SSL certificate verification to talk to the MunkiReport server.
+Or that could just be a weird issue with my certs.